KCEvers/bifurcationEWS/README.md

-*bifurcationEWS* is an R package accompanying the paper “Early Warning Signals of Complex Critical Transitions in Deterministic Dynamics” by Evers et al. (submitted).
+*bifurcationEWS* is an R package accompanying the paper “Early Warning Signals of Complex Critical Transitions in Deterministic Dynamics” by Evers et al. (submitted to *Nonlinear Dynamics*).
 The package supports timeseries simulation of many deterministic bifurcations, computation of some univariate and multivariate Early Warning Signals (EWS), and an assessment of the performance of EWS.
-As an example, it uses the four-dimensional Generalised Lotka Volterra (GLV) model, with strength of interconnectivity $s$ as the control parameter.
+As an example, it uses the four-dimensional Generalised Lotka-Volterra (GLV) model, with strength of interconnectivity $s$ as the control parameter.

 <img src="figs/Fig1.jpg" width="100%" style="display: block; margin: auto;" />